COVID-19 is a new illness that can affect your lungs and airways. It is caused by a virus called Coronavirus.

 Again, do not attend the surgery.
 Please telephone for a triage appointment over the phone with a member of our team?

-Advice of what these mean for you and your family can be found by clicking here
+Advice of what these mean for you and your family can be found (Word document).

-Shielding easement letters will be posted to all relevant patients by Friday 3rd July 2020.
+Shielding easement letters were posted to all relevant patients by Friday 3rd July 2020.
+In December 2020 patients with Down Syndrome was added to the shielding group.
+These letters were posted 15.12.2020.
 If you have not received a letter but feel you can't go to work for shielding reasons; then we would recommend you ask your employer for a referral to occupational health.
 We will not accept requests for individual letters.

 It is recommended that you should use face coverings in particular circumstances - short periods in enclosed spaces where social distancing is not possible.
 You must wear a face covering on public transport.
 It is so important that you do not get a false sense of security about the level of protection provided by wearing a face covering.
 It is essential that everyone continues to:

 Goverence guidance states that YOU DO NOT need a letter from your GP exempting the use of face coverings.
-Please go to https://www.nidirect.gov.uk/articles/coronavirus-covid-19-face-coverings for more detailed information on face coverings and COVID-19.
+Detailed information on face coverings and COVID-19.

 When you are unwell with vomiting, diarrhoea, fevers or shaking you should stop taking any of the medications listed below: